manvibharat/manvibharat.github.io/_pages/about.md

 As on 2024, I joined as a PhD student in IIT Madras Electricity Department and I will be working on **game theory** and its applications in **RL and Multi agent RL**.

-### Please free to contact me at manvibharat123@gmail.com.
+### Feel free to contact me at ee24d033@smail.iitm.ac.in/bharat.manvi@tcs.com/manvibharat123@gmail.com.

-I am open to join competition in my reseach area if there is an opening, please contact above mail if any.

 ## My Research Topics